-Let’s assume that you intend to repair your vehicle but have no money, you do not want to tell the recipient that you have not eaten for the past 7 days.
+Let’s assume that you intend to repair your vehicle but have no money; you do not want to tell the recipient that you have not eaten for the past seven days.
 He/she might chuckle and slide off or bin the donation letter.

-In the paragraphs for the description, explain the problems that need repairs in one paragraph, and highlight the cause in another paragraph.
+The paragraphs for the description explain the problems that need repairs in one section and highlight the cause in another paragraph.

 Then, proceed to give reasons regarding why you can’t afford the cost.
-It could be that you are a single mother with a low-paying job, and responsible for the upkeep of the child or that you are repaying debts.
+It could be that you are a single mother with a low-paying job and responsibility for the upkeep of the child or that you are repaying debts.

 Use a Captivating Tone

 A prominent donation message idea that beneficiaries fail to employ is the tone.
 The tone of the donation message reveals your mood to the prospects.

 I performed a social experiment asking for money donations some time ago.
 In the first trial, I used a conversational tone.
 The tone of the letter felt like I am requesting money from a close friend, which typically works, but only on close friends.
 The outcome?
 Of course, it had to be a bad outcome with a little conversion.

 In the subsequent trial, I depicted the attitude of someone deranged and helpless.
 I expected the outcome to be instant and better, but it instead attracted investigations from prospects.